 Each Site in Maximo can have an Address System which is defined from the Manage Systems action in the Locations application.
 The Address System must be a hierarchy, but it need not be the system that is marked as the Primary System, although often it is.
-Once defined, as you enter a service address for a location then all descendent locations will use that service address unless they have a service address explicitly defined for it.
+Once defined, as you enter a service address for a location then all descendent A physical place where assets exist and where work can be performed.
+More will use that service address unless they have a service address explicitly defined for it.
 This also works for assets; an asset’s service address can be derived from the location to which it belongs, or from a parent or ancestor asset.

 A search is made up the asset hierarchy, and then up the location hierarchy of the address system until a service address is found.
 You need to bear in mind that this is a derived service address using a non-persistent field and the service address code will not be found on the location or asset record except on the record where it was explicitly defined.
 A query on the service address code in the Locations application will not find the locations which are descendants of the location with this service address.

 When a location or asset is referenced in the primary fields of a work order or ticket-based application, its service address will be copied to the work order or ticket.
 In the case where there is no explicitly defined service address then the service address will be derived by looking up the asset and location hierarchies and once found will be copied.
 The address fields on the work order or ticket are persistent to those records and can be modified without changing the address on the associated Service Address record.

 There are settings in the A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
 More application under the action Service Address Options.